Skip to main content

 Food recalls

 Allergy & Anaphylaxis Australia (A&AA) lists foods recalled as a result of undeclared allergens on their website and social media pages as they are received from the Australian government.
-If you subscribe to A&AA’s food recalls, you will also receive an email alert about food recalls due to food allergens.
+You can subscribe to A&AA to receive an email alert about food recalls due to food allergens.